bmsookim/cnn.tensorflow/cifar10/README.md

 - Simply fixating the mean, variance to 0,1 will ironically nuterize the non-linearity of the activation function.
 For example, if the input to a sigmoid activation function is fixed to mean=0, stddev=1, the curve will appear as a linear function.
 Therefore, it scales by gamma, and shifts by beta the normliazed values.
 - Mini-batch approach.
 The normalization is proceeded with the mean and variance of the mini-batch, not the entire training data.

-## Application
+## 1-4.
+Application
 When applying batch normalization, we add the batch\_norm layer right before the hidden layer, so the inputs are correctly modified before entering the activation function.

-# Moving Averages
+# 2. Moving Averages
 In statistics, a moving average (=rolling average, running average) is a calculation to analyze data points by creating series of averages of different subsets of the full data set.

 Some training algorithms, such as Gradient Descent and Momentum often benefit from maintaining a moving average of variables during optimization.
 Using the moving averages for evaluations often improve results significantly.

+# 3. Global Contrast Normalization

-# ZCA whitening
+# 4. ZCA whitening
 We use PCA to reduce the dimension of the data.
 There is a closely related preprocessing step called whitening.
 If we are training on images, the raw input is redundant, since adjacent pixel values are highly correlated.
-The goal of whitening is to make the input less redundant; more formally, our learning algorithms sees a training input where the features are less correlated with each other, and the features have the same var.
+The goal of whitening is to make the input less redundant; more formally, our learning algorithms sees a training input where the features are less correlated with each other, and the features have the same variance.

 [More about whitening](http://ufldl.stanford.edu/wiki/index.php/Whitening)